-This program is primarily intended to serve woodland owners and land managers, but may also be of interest to school teachers, loggers, and government employees.
-The objectives of the program are to develop a network of highly motivated, well trained volunteers to assist land management professionals in improving and expanding tree resources.
+The Iowa Master Woodland Steward Program (MWSP) is primarily intended to serve woodland owners, stewards, and land managers, but may also be of interest to school teachers, loggers, and government employees.
+The overall goal of the program is to develop a community of highly motivated and knowledgeable woodland stewards, to act as champions of forests and forestry within the state of Iowa, and work with management professionals in improving and expanding woodland resources.

-The program features 30 hours of intensive forestry training focused on managing woodlands for multiple benefits.
-In both classroom and hands-on field labs, you will be provided basic information on: tree identification, tree biology, land and tree measurements, woodland inventory, silviculture, forest economics, tree planting, wildlife habitat, pest management, timber marketing, wood use, government assistance programs, and stewardship planning.
-The program is sponsored by Iowa State University Forestry Extension and Outreach and the Forestry Bureau of the Iowa Department of Natural Resources often in cooperation with County Conservation Boards.
+The MWSP features 30 hours of intensive forestry training focused on managing woodlands for multiple benefits.
+The MWSP consists of seven modules, each entailing approximately one hour of self-paced online prework, followed by a three-hour in-person field/classroom session.
+In both classroom and hands-on field sessions, you will be provided basic information on: tree identification, tree biology, land and tree measurements, woodland inventory, silviculture, forest economics, tree planting, wildlife habitat, pest management, timber marketing, government assistance programs, and stewardship planning.
+The program is sponsored by Iowa State University Extension and Outreach and the Iowa Department of Natural Resources, often in cooperation with County Conservation Boards.

 Cost for each program is tentatively set at $75, and includes a forest management textbook and complimentary forestry gear.
 Instructors include experts from Iowa State University, ISU Extension and Outreach, the Iowa Department of Natural Resources, private forestry consultants and contractors, and a range of other natural resource professionals.
 The provided networking opportunities with forestry professionals and forest stewards are unparalleled within the state of Iowa!